 Publish it.
 And share it on social media.

 Curate some interesting stats.
 Create a top health statistic list your target audience with enjoy.
 Help put the statistics into perspective for your viewers.

-Not only do people love stats, these are also very linkable content.
+Not only do people love stats, but these are also very linkable content.
 Earn more backlinks for your SEO to gain visibility in search engines.

 Did the American Heart Association just start a new initiative?
 Has a certain country just increased funding for a certain type of study?

-Speak about the significance of this initiative, potential outcomes and how it may influence society and/or policy.
+Speak about the significance of this initiative, potential outcomes, and how it may influence society and/or policy.